AleksandarKostovic/LightningQ/README.md

 ## How to build

-In order to build the GDS files yourself, you need [Nazca](https://nazca-design.org), Ipython and Pycliper python packages.
+In order to build the GDS files yourself, you need [Nazca](https://nazca-design.org), Ipython and Pycliper Python 3 packages.

 When those are installed, follow the following steps:
 1. `cd LightningQ`